icsmw/fshasher/README.md

 - `entry(Entry)` - Adds a destination folder to be included in hashing; includes the folder with filtering.
 - `include(Filter)` - Adds a global positive filter for all entries.
 - `exclude(Filter)` - Adds a global negative filter for all entries.
+- `storage(AsRef<Path>)` - Available only with the "tracking" feature.
+Sets up a path to store data about recently calculated hashes.

 ## Filtering